 STEPHAN A. SCHWARTZ, scientist, futurist, and award winning author, is the columnist for the journal Explore, and editor of the daily Schwartz Report.
 Current academic and research appointments: Distinguished Consulting Faculty of SaybrookUniversity, a Fellow of the William James Center for Consciousness Studies, Sofia University, and a Research Associate of the Cognitive Sciences Laboratory of the Laboratories for Fundamental Research.
 Prior academic appointments: Senior Samueli Fellow for Brain, Mind and Healing of the SamueliInstitute; BIAL Fellow; founder and Research Director of the Mobius laboratory; Executive Director of the Rhine Research Center; and Senior Fellow of The Philosophical Research Society.
 Government appointments: Special Assistant for Research and Analysis to the Chief of Naval Operations, consultant to the Oceanographer of the Navy.
 Author of more than 130 technical reports and papers, 20 academic book chapters and four trade books: The Secret Vaults of Time, The Alexandria Project, Mind Rover, Opening to the Infinite, and The 8 Laws of Change, winner of the 2016 Nautilus Book Award for Social Change, as well as a novel Awakening – A Novel of Aliens and Consciousness.
 He is the recipient of the 2017 Parapsychological Association Award for Outstanding Contributions, and was selected by OOOM Magazine (Germany) as one of the 100 most Inspiring People in the World.
 He is listed in: Who's Who in the World, Who's Who in America, Who's Who in the West, Who's Who in Science and Medicine.

-KIM SPENCER is Senior Programming Executive of Link TV, based in Burbank, CA. A producer of more the 60 documentaries and news specials, Spencer helped pioneer satellite “spacebridges” between the US and Soviet Union in the 1980’s, culminating in the Emmy Award-winning "Capital to Capital" series of seven live programs linking the US Congress with the USSR Supreme Soviet.
-Along with Evelyn Messinger, he was a co-founder in 1982 of Internews Network, which now supports independent media in 40 countries.
-He was coordinating producer at the launch of ABC News “Prime Time Live” in 1989, producing multiple episodes around the world including an unprecedented one-hour live broadcast from inside the Kremlin.
-With Patrice Barrat in Paris he developed the innovative "Vis à Vis" series: transcontinental video dialogues linking people ‘face to face’ from their homes and workplaces, edited into twenty one-hour programs for European broadcasters and PBS.
+KIM SPENCER is the Senior Programming Advisor to Link TV, based in Burbank, CA. A producer of more the 60 documentaries and news specials, Spencer helped pioneer satellite “spacebridges” between the US and Soviet Union in the 1980’s, culminating in the Emmy Award-winning "Capital to Capital" series of seven live broadcasts on ABC linking the US Congress with the USSR Supreme Soviet.
+He was a co-founder in 1982 of Internews Network, which now supports independent media in nearly 100 countries.
+Spencer was coordinating producer at the launch of ABC News “Prime Time Live” in 1989, producing multiple episodes around the world including an unprecedented one-hour live broadcast from inside the Kremlin.
+In France he co-developed the innovative "Vis à Vis" series: twenty transcontinental video dialogues linking people ‘face to face’ from their homes and workplaces, for European broadcasters and PBS.
 Returning to Internews, he managed a project in Israel that trained Palestinian journalists and provided equipment for independent TV stations in the West Bank.
-In 1999 Spencer was the founder of Link TV, the independent satellite network devoted to global affairs, available in 30 million U.S. homes on DIRECTV and DISH Network.
-Spencer co-created the Peabody Award-winning series "Mosaic: World News from the Middle East," and is Executive Producer of Link TVs weekly series "Earth Focus," the longest-running environmental program on US television.
+In 1999 Spencer was a founder of Link TV, the independent satellite network devoted to global affairs, now available nationwide on DISH Network and live streamed at www.LinkTV.org.
+There he co-created the Peabody Award-winning daily newscast "Mosaic: World News from the Middle East," and was Executive Producer of Link TV's weekly series "Earth Focus," the longest-running environmental program on US television.
 Spencer retired from full-time management of Link TV in 2022 and now manages the Transformational Media Fund at Mediators Foundation.

 VIRGINIA THOMSON is a social entrepreneur and consultant.
 As a consultant she has extensive experience in cross-sector corporate management and governance, fund raising, grant making, finance, strategic planning and new business development.
 As a social entrepreneur she has launched and developed companies in new media and technology and has scaled nonprofit ventures in youth development and conservation.
 Virginia is currently working with Track Two: An Institute for Citizen Diplomacy where her focus is on strategic development, scale and fund raising.
 With an MBA and BA from Harvard University, Virginia has worked in finance (Credit Suisse-First Boston), launched an Internet company in the Internet’s infancy (DoughNET), managed a cause related social media site for youth (YouthNoise) and built the world’s first debit-card based financial affinity toolset.